paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-2-design.md

 Now we firmly knew our direction, we needed to decide how we get there.

-Initially, we considered publishing guidance around best practices for various AWS services to satisfy our artefact requirements but ultimately was quickly deemed unmaintainable.
+Initially, we considered publishing guidance around best practices for various AWS services to satisfy our artefact requirements but ultimately that was deemed unmaintainable.

 We wanted to finish the project with our artefact management strategy in a much better position than it started.
 Significant to us was ensuring we had the ability to define convention, consistency, clear guidance and expectations.
 We aimed to provide a maintainable solution that continues to build upon the best practices as it matures.